|Grant cycle||Grant request submission deadline||Grant request submissions accepted||Decision date|

-Grants are awarded in three major categories.
-Programs, projects or initiatives that promote our value-driven priorities of safety and diversity and that qualify in multiple categories are of particular interest and will receive special consideration.
+Grants are awarded in four major categories.
+Programs, projects or initiatives that promote our value-driven priority of diversity and that qualify in multiple categories are of particular interest and will receive special consideration.

 - Helping Families: The Helping Families category covers programs that offer families tools for meeting their basic needs, such as food and housing support, as well as parenting skills classes and similar programs.

 - Education: The Education category will concentrate on various areas: job training, mentoring, public library support, financial literacy and STEM (science, technology, engineering and math) Education, which align with our business and help develop the Alliant Energy employees of tomorrow.

 - Environment: We help protect the environment by supporting organizations that seek to educate, inform and advance environmental issues that have the potential to impact our communities.

 - Hometown Safety: We provide life-saving equipment to assist first responders with their jobs and keep our communities and residents safe.

 The Foundation focuses its resources on providing cash grants to qualifying non-profit organizations.
 If you have a specific request, please send it to email@example.com.

 There is no standard amount that should be requested.
 The amount should be based on the program's budget, existing organizational resources, and the forecast for additional funding.

 As you determine the amount to be requested, keep in mind that we have limited resources and there are a significant number of needs in all the communities we serve.
 A request for an amount that is not feasible may eliminate your project from our consideration.